actions-marketplace-validations/inquid_yii-phpunit-action/README.md

 # Laravel PHPUnit Action
-A GitHub action to run your Laravel project's PHPUnit test suite.
+A GitHub action to run your Yii project's PHPUnit test suite.

 ## Usage
-You can quickly start using this on your Laravel projects to run your test suite whenever a new commit is pushed with a file like the following placed in `.github/workflows/test.yml`
+You can quickly start using this on your Yii projects to run your test suite whenever a new commit is pushed with a file like the following placed in `.github/workflows/test.yml`
 ```yaml
 name: Tests
 on: [push]